OSGeo/PROJ/docs/source/operations/operations_computation.rst

 This actually extends to any Derived CRS, whose Projected CRS is a well-known particular case.
 Such transformations are done in 2 steps:

-1. Use the inverse conversion of the derived CRS to its base CRS, typically a inverse map projection.
+1. Use the inverse conversion of the derived CRS to its base CRS, typically an inverse map projection.
 2. Find transformations from this base CRS to the target CRS.
 If the base CRS is the target CRS, this step can be skipped.